Northfield railway station

 Northfield railway station serves the Northfield area of Birmingham, England.
 It is situated on the Cross-City Line, and is managed by West Midlands Trains, who also operate all of the rail services that serve it.

 History

 The station was opened on 1 September 1870 by the Midland Railway.
 In 1892, the line through Northfield was quadrupled (though only the inner pair of lines had platform access).

 In 1913 it was the subject of an arson attack by suffragettes.
 The fire was extinguished before serious damage was done.

 The station was placed under threat of closure in 1963, when the suburban service to Redditch was listed for withdrawal in the Beeching Report and its frequency cut significantly.
-Following widespread public opposition and a campaign by local MPs, the route was subsequently reprieved in 1965 but for the next thirteen years it only received a limited service (just four return trips per day to & from New Street).
+Following widespread public opposition and a campaign by local MPs, the route was subsequently reprieved in 1965 but for the next thirteen years it only received a limited service (just four return trips per day to and from New Street).